 Sam checked the time on his phone – 5:00am.
 As he sipped his coffee, Sam prepared for his phone call with Chloe in Ireland, his EMEA Regional Director.
-Since his software company had expanded globally last year, Sam was needing to manage new employees in new markets.
+Since his software company expanded globally last year, Sam needed to manage new employees in new markets.

 Sam wanted these foreign employees to feel included as part of the team, even though meetings were well outside of regular business hours.
 Sam felt the bristled tone as he and Chloe exchanged greetings.
 But how could Sam motivate his global remote-based workers to the productivity levels of his home office staff?

 The Promise & Perils of Global Remote Employees

 International employees in remote offices around the world present interesting opportunities and challenges.
 Companies are realizing that they can access a much larger talent pool when they offer telecommuting positions.
 When expanding into new international markets, remote-based staff can be incrementally added based on a growing understanding of a new market’s potential for market access, supplier access, capital access, etc.

 As Sam is discovering, managing from afar is not as simple as it appears.
 A leader does not have the same level of access to their telecommuting staff.
 Throw in a half dozen time zones to cross and timing becomes an additional hurdle to online collaboration and supervision.
 The trick is to focus productivity and performance outcomes.
 With that in mind, here are:

 1. Set Clear Expectations and Stretch Goals.
 This is particularly critical for global employees because local business rules and culture are always different than at the home office.
 For instance, American companies have to set strongly worded company policies that comply with the Foreign Corrupt Practices Act (FCPA), else American company offices could face harsh penalties and criminal charges in the United States.